Anwar-Barakat/restaurant-hiring-test/README.md

 ### Features

-- Conducted unit testing to ensure the functionality of each module.
+- **Conducted unit testing to ensure the functionality of each module.**
-- Implement Repository Design Pattern.
+- **Implement Repository Design Pattern.**
+- Taking a backup of the database
 - Create menus with categories, subcategories, and items.
 - Implement discounts for menus.
 - Three discount types: all menu, category/subcategory, and item.